seanwevans/bareutils/README.md

 - [`write`](src/write.asm) Write to another user's terminal
 - [`xargs`](src/xargs.asm) Construct argument lists and invoke utility
 - [`yes`](src/yes.asm) ✅ Prints a string repeatedly

+## Benchmark
+Run `make` to build all binaries, then execute `./benchmark.sh` to compare a few Baloo programs against the system implementations using `hyperfine`.